techgrounds/techgrounds-laminated-denim/01_Linux_1/01_completed_assignments/LNX-05 report.md

 A numeral system, used in this context to set file permissions.
 Supplanted in most modern computing by the hexadecimal system.

 Read is defined by the number 4.
 Write by 2.
 Execute 1.
 Added together (as 4, 6 or 7) in a 3 digit number signifies which user has permissions.
 The first digit represents the owner, the second the owner group, and the third other users.
 An example below:
-	chmod 700 LNX-05.txt
+	chmod 764 LNX-05.txt
 changes the permissions for the file LNX-05.txt so that the owner can read, write and execute.
-Other users and the owner group have no permissions.
+The group owner can read and write.
+Other users can only read.

 ##### chown
 Changes the owner of a file.